helxplatform/devops/README.md

 kubectl apply -R -f nfs-server
 ```

+## TBD

+This resource deploys a Rstudio on the cloud and leveraging cloud scalable nature(using Google Kubernetes Engine) to support multiple
+users.
+To capture audit logs for ecah command executed on the Rstudio terminal we use auditd.
+A filebeat agent is used to ship logs to the
+ELK stack deployed on the same cluster using Storage Classes, Headless Services and Stateful Sets.
+I will provide walk-throughs for building resources on the cluster through the Google Cloud Shell (command line) as well as the
+Google Cloud Platform (GCP) console.

 ## Setup Rstudio
 ### Installing Rstudio
 Step-1: Run the following command to deploy the Rstudio app.
 ```
 Kubectl apply -R -f rstudio/
 ```